Hierarchy of hazard controls: Elimination

 Physical removal of the hazard is the most effective hazard control.
 For example, if employees must work high above the ground, the hazard can be eliminated by moving the piece they are working on to ground level to eliminate the need to work at heights.
+However, often elimination of the hazard is not possible because the task explicitly involves handling a hazardous agent.
+For example, construction professionals cannot remove the danger of asbestos when handling the hazardous agent is the core of the task.